pnp/sp-dev-fx-extensions/samples/js-application-graph-client/README.md

-##Application Customizer GraphClient from Modern Teamsite
+# Application Customizer GraphClient from Modern Teamsite

 ## Summary
 Based on this example: https://dev.office.com/sharepoint/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions

-And some code ispiration from Mikael Svenson (@mikaelsvenson) http://www.techmikael.com/2017/06/accessing-microsoft-graph-resources.html
+And some code inspiration from Mikael Svenson ([@mikaelsvenson](https://twitter.com/mikaelsvenson)) http://www.techmikael.com/2017/06/accessing-microsoft-graph-resources.html

-Simple example to call the Graph via the new GraphHttpClient (No ADAL) for get group title, mail and description.
+Simple example to call the Graph via the new `GraphHttpClient` (No ADAL) for getting the group title, mail, and description.

-> Notice that this assumes that you are using "modern" collaboration site (group site) for testing.
+> Notice, this assumes that you are using a "modern" collaboration site (group site) for testing.

 ![Screenshot with custom header](./assets/screenshot.png)